thescientress/web-dev/index.md

     <div class="section-content section-content--normal">
         <h2>For miners, pools and node operators</h2>
         <p>
-            To get the latest version of &aelig;ternity node, please check out the <a href="https://github.com/aeternity/aeternity/releases">latest published packages</a> and the <a
+            To get the latest version of æternity node, please check out the <a href="https://github.com/aeternity/aeternity/releases">latest published packages</a> and the <a
                 href="https://github.com/aeternity/aeternity/tree/master/docs/release-notes">release notes</a>
         </p>